| Selling Q & A Business owners have

 transaction and reinforce the buyer’s willingness to

+proceed to a closing.
 Generally, Veracity chooses to make the

 announcement that a sale has occurred "after the